-The Group of Seven (G7)/Group of Eight (G8) is an informal forum of the world’s leading economies.
+The G7 consists of Canada, France, Germany, Italy, Japan, the UK and the US.
+The European Union is also represented at all G7 meetings.
 The heads of state and government of these countries formulate joint positions on global policy issues when they meet for annual summits.
 Primary areas of focus include the global economy, foreign and security policy, development and climate.

 The first world economic summit, which gave birth to the G7/G8, was initiated by former French President Valéry Giscard d’Estaing and former German Chancellor Helmut Schmidt in 1975 and held at the Château de Rambouillet, where the leaders of France, Germany, Italy, Japan, the United Kingdom and the United States gathered for fireside chats.
 The group took on the form of the G7 when Canada joined in 1976 and has convened for annual summits ever since.